10 Steps For Starting a Recruitment Agency

 Whether you’re new to recruitment or looking to go on your own, starting a company is never an easy task.
 Luckily recruitment has lots of great services and tools to make life easier and let you focus on what you do best: recruiting!

 STEP 1 - Determine what type of recruitment you want to provide

 As a start-up you want to choose a niche.
-Choose whether you want to focus on a particular industry: (IT Professionals, Lawyers, Builders) or perhaps focus a particular type of recruitment: permanent, temporary or perhaps executive search?
-Pick something that you and have an interest in and that you add value to.
-Whether that is your industry knowledge or perhaps your list of contacts.
+Choose whether you want to focus on a particular industry: (IT Professionals, Lawyers, Builders) or perhaps focus on a particular type of recruitment: permanent, temporary or perhaps executive search?
+Pick something that you have an interest in and that you add value to, whether that is your industry knowledge or perhaps your list of contacts.

 TIP: According to Recruitment Buzz the industries tipped for highest recruitment growth in 2017 are: